 Listed below are key factors that may increase your DUI penalties, boost your DUI charge up from a misdemeanor to a felony, or add charges filed against you.
 This is not a complete and exhaustive list, however, be sure to check your local laws and consult with an experienced DUI attorney in your state, city, or county for more information.
 Always remember to never ever plead guilty to DUI without first becoming informed exactly of what consequences will result.
-Each states' laws, penalties, and enhancement provisions are unique, and have mandatory minimum sentences, not waived or negotiated.
+To clarify, each states' laws, penalties, and enhancement provisions are unique, and have mandatory minimum sentences, not waived or negotiated.

 High BAC (Blood Alcohol Content) - A lot of states increase the penalties and charges based on how high your BAC (Blood Alcohol Content) level was.
 A BAC result above a .15 or .20 will usually lead to increased punishment and the filing of additional charges against you.
 Check your local applicable laws and be sure to read up on how your state punishes "per se" violations.